Kernix13/beginner-git-commands/README.md

 git push -u origin main
 ```

 I know the first code block works, but I remember following the GitHub commands exactly and it worked as well - it's your choice.
 The only difference is `git branch -M main` and I do not know what that means except maybe changing the master branch to the name "main".
-I'm not sure why the `add README.md` is included.
+IMO the `add README.md` is not necessary.

-The `git init` command new local GIT repository in the directory you ran that command.
-The command `git clone` also initiates a git repo for a repo you want to clone, but git is installed in the folder that is created in the directory you ran that command.
+The `git init` command creates a new local GIT repository in the directory you ran that command.
+The command `git clone` also initiates a git repo for a repo you want to clone, but git is installed in the downloaded/cloned folder, NOT in the directory where you ran that command.
 But both initiate git tracking.

 The `git push` command is used to send local commits to the master branch of the remote repository

 Use `git remote -v` to list any remote repositories that you have connected to this repo, or to show the URLs that Git has stored as a short name.
-That is to make sure all is well.
+That is to check if you are pointing to the clond URL or your account.
+Did you clone to contribute or to work on your own version of the repo?

 The command `git remote add origin https_url` connects the local repository to a remote server (GitHub repo).

 But to just use `git push` in the future you have to set something called an upstream, meaning where you want to push it to by default.
-That is why you use `-u` (see also below and Commands after initial push).
+That is why you use `-u` (see also below).

-Replace **master** with the branch where you want to push your changes when you’re not intending to push to the master branch
+Replace **master** with the branch where you want to push your changes when you’re not intending to push to the master branch.

 ## Commands after initial push